JvanKatwijk/SDRunoPlugin_drm/README.md

 -----------------------------------------------------------------------------

 The plugin is - as other plugins - developed under MSVC.
-Note that the plugin uses to additional libraries (dll's):
+Note that the plugin uses an additional library (dll's):

-   * fftw, for the various Fast Fourier Transdorms

-   * faad, for the decoding of the AAC data
+   * libaad_drm-2.dll, for the decoding of the AAC data

 --------------------------------------------------------------------------